Ananya-2003/nova-track-landing/README.md

 - CTA footer

 ## Notes
-This page was implemented to be small, accessible, and easy to explain in interviews.
+This page was implemented to be small and easily accessible